 - In the episode "Ham Radio" of Frasier, Noel shakes a sheet of metal to create the thunder for Frasier's play.

 - Buffy the Vampire Slayer.

 - Used to accentuate a Not So Dire moment when Buffy and Willow appear to be looking out the window at a hideous monster in the storm, but they're actually looking in the mirror at their ghastly wedding dresses.
 Played straight when a roll of thunder accompanies Anya saying this is the happiest day of her life.

 - Also played straight in "Surprise".
 Angel wakes up in pain to the accompaniment of a crash of thunder, and has time to stumble outside to invert Redemption in the Rain as he loses his soul (again) and becomes the evil Angelus.

-- In the Supernatural episode "What Is And What Should Never Be" (S02, Ep20), the rumble of thunder is heard as Dean finishes his speech at his father's grave.
+- In "What Is And What Should Never Be" (S02, Ep20), the rumble of thunder is heard as Dean finishes his speech at his father's grave.

 - Archangel Raphael and Lucifer use this trope for dramatic emphasis; it's implied they're directly affecting the weather with their powers.